Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ARCHITECTURE.md

   This optional programmer is designed to interface directly to the Z80-Retro CPU Board and a standard Raspberry Pi Header.
-When this is connected and you run the rquired tools, it will take direct control of the address and databuses by asserting the BUSREQ signal to the CPU.
-Once it has control of the busses, it will program the 128kb FLASH ROM chip.
+When this is connected and you run the required tools, it will take direct control of the address and data buses by asserting the BUSREQ signal to the CPU.
+Once it has control of the buses, it will program the 128kB FLASH ROM chip.

   It is also possible to program the FLASH ROM directly using another kind of programmer that supports the specific FLASH ROM device.

-  The programmer has on board voltage level shifting to protect the 3.3VT pins on the Raspberry Pi.
+  The programmer has on board voltage level shifting to protect the 3.3V pins on the Raspberry Pi.

 ### TMS9118 VDP Graphics card